top of page

 Thriller obviously centered around mystery and suspense, but the actual crimes differed from week to week.
 Although murder was the prevalent theme, there were tales of espionage, terrorism, stalking, disappearances, psychopathic behavior and swindling.
 Sometimes there was a combination of different crimes per episode.
 There were also episodes which featured the supernatural; stories about witchcraft, devil worshipping, and sorcery.
 However the supernatural episodes proved to be quite unpopular and these were eventually dropped for crime stories that were firmly based in reality.

-There is something very Hitchcockian about these short little dramas - the 'red herrings' and trick endings that the master of suspense was so famous for.
-Part of the er, thrill, of watching Thriller, was that the viewer was often kept in the dark about what was happening.
-Even if the culprit was known early on in the episode, their motives were not.
-Viewers never knew how the episode was going to end, which made each episode enjoyable.
-And there was always the belief that events would turn around, so just when you think you know what's happening, the story takes on a new twist, and the conclusion occurs in an unexpected way.
+There is something very Hitchcockian about these short little dramas - the 'red herrings' and tales-with-a-twist that the master of suspense was so famous for.
+Part of the er, thrill, of watching Thriller, was that the viewer was often kept in the dark about what was happening, and they never quite knew how the episode was going to end, which made it all the more enjoyable.
+There was always the belief that events would turn around, so just when you thought you knew what was happening, the story would take on a new twist, and the conclusion occurred in an unexpected - and rather clever - way.

 A scene from Coffin For the Bride